Oklahoma Supreme Court rules two abortion ban laws unconstitutional

-OKLAHOMA CITY — The Oklahoma Supreme Court on Wednesday tossed out two state laws outlawing abortion.
+OKLAHOMA CITY — The Oklahoma Supreme Court on Wednesday tossed out two state laws outlawing abortion, but the procedure is still banned in the state.

-The state’s high court found that Senate Bill 1503 and House Bill 4327 were unconstitutional.
+The state’s high court, by a 6-3 vote, found that Senate Bill 1503 and House Bill 4327 were unconstitutional.
 Both measures were passed and signed by Gov. Kevin Stitt in 2022.

+“I again wholeheartedly disagree with the Oklahoma Supreme Court’s use of activism to create a right to an abortion in Oklahoma,” Stitt said.
+“This court has once more over-involved itself in the state's democratic process, and has interceded to undo legislation created by the will of the people.”

-Senate Bill 1503 would have banned abortion when a fetal heartbeat was detected, which is usually at six weeks and before most women know they are pregnant.
+Senate Bill 1503, by Sen. Julie Daniels, R-Bartlesville, would have banned abortion when a fetal heartbeat was detected, which is usually at six weeks and before most know they are pregnant.

-It has an exception for a medical emergency, but does not define it.

-House Bill 4327, described as the most strict abortion ban in the country, bans the procedure at conception and allows for civil suits where a plaintiff could be awarded a minimum of $10,000.
-It is based on a Texas law.

 People are also reading…

+It would have prohibited the procedure at conception and allows for civil suits where a plaintiff could be awarded a minimum of $10,000.

+It has exceptions to save the life of the mother or in cases of rape, sexual assault or rape that have ben reported to law enforcement.

-The court ruled that it had found that there is an inherent right of a pregnant woman to terminate a pregnancy when it is necessary to preserve her life.
+The court ruled that it had previously found in March that there is an inherent right of a pregnant woman to terminate a pregnancy when it is necessary to preserve her life.

 Oklahoma Call for Reproductive Justice, Tulsa Women’s Reproductive Clinic, Dr. Alan Braid, Comprehensive Health of Planned Parenthood Great Plains and Planned Parenthood of Arkansas and Eastern Oklahoma brought the suit.